Tulsa vs. Old Dominion Myrtle Beach Bowl NCAA Football Odds, Plays and Insights | December 20, 2021

 Old Dominion Stats and Trends

-- Old Dominion is 5-0 against the spread and 4-1 overall when the team records more than 27.4 points.
+- When Old Dominion records more than 27.4 points, it is 5-0 against the spread and 4-1 overall.

-- Old Dominion is 5-1 against the spread and 4-2 overall when the team picks up more than 380.3 yards.
+- When Old Dominion picks up more than 380.3 yards, the team is 5-1 against the spread and 4-2 overall.

 - The Monarchs have turned the ball over five more times (21 total) than the Golden Hurricane have forced a turnover (16) this season.